nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides information and resources on cloud-based infrastructure and services from leading providers such as AWS, Azure, and GCP.
-This category covers a range of topics related to migrating, deploying, and managing applications and workloads in the cloud.
+The Cloud Computing category provides information on leading cloud platforms, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+This category offers resources and guides to help you navigate the features, services, and best practices of these major cloud providers.
 *Subcategories: Aws, Azure, Gcp*
 *Items: 1*